Bang! (1985 Frankie Goes to Hollywood album)

 Bang! is a compilation album by Frankie Goes to Hollywood given a Japan-only release during 1985.
 It is the first compilation album by the group, and the first to gather together various remixes that were difficult to find at the time.
-The album has subsequently become a collectors item in its own right.
+The album has subsequently become a collector's item in its own right.

 For collectors, the inclusion of the Hibakusha mix of "Two Tribes" was a real find.
 This mix was originally released on the incredibly rare (limited to 5,000 copies) third 12", catalogue number X ZIP 1.

 Track listing

 All songs written by Peter Gill, Holly Johnson, Brian Nash and Mark O'Toole, unless otherwise noted.